-Applications are now invited from the qualified Malaysian scholars to undertake a 3-6 months of research/lecturing at the American universities during the FY2022/2023 academic year (August through June).
+Applications are now open to qualified Malaysian scholars (PhD’s) to undertake 3-6 months of research/lecturing at American universities during the FY2023/2024 academic year (September through May).

-While these grants are typically researched focused, applicants who are prepared to add a lecturing component to their proposals are particularly encouraged to apply.
-Further, all applicants will be asked to develop strategies for sharing Malaysian culture with social, civic and other groups while in the United States.
+While these grants are typically researched focused, applicants who are prepared to add a lecturing component to their proposals are given special consideration.
+Further, all applicants will be asked to develop strategies for sharing Malaysian culture with social, civic and other groups while in the United States for the duration of the grant.

 Applicants must have the following qualifications: